 All other benefits will cease during periods of continuous PFL, during which the employee is not receiving salary continuation through the University.

 The benefit is set to increase each year for the following two years:

 - 2020 60% of Average Weekly Wage for a maximum of 10 weeks.
 The New York State Average Weekly Wage in 2020 is $1,401.17.
 As such, 60% will be a maximum of $840.70 per week.

 - 2021 67% of Average Weekly Wage for a maximum of 12 weeks.

 All employees will pay for the coverage through payroll deduction at a rate of 0.270% of their weekly wage, not to exceed the annualized statewide average weekly wage, which is currently $72,860.84.
 This means that an employee’s 2020 annual deduction will not exceed 0.270% of that amount, which is $196.72.

 For a newly hired employee, the deduction will begin immediately with his or her first paycheck.

 - Full-time employees: If an employee works a regular work schedule of 20 or more hours per week, he or she is eligible to apply for PFL after 26 consecutive weeks of employment.

-- Part-time employees: If an employee works a regular work schedule of less than 20 hours per week, he or she is eligible to apply for PFL after working 175 days (actual work days regardless of number of hours worked per day), in a 52 consecutive week period.
+- Part-time employees: If an employee works a regular work schedule of less than 20 hours per week, he or she is eligible to apply for PFL after working 175 days (actual work days regardless of number of hours worked per day).

 This policy does not apply to students, independent contractors, consultants, and other non-employees.